Handiwriter: A Pencil Grasp Tool

 Handiwriters are one of those tools that I have made countless times over the years, and given to the families I worked with to take home as their own.
 This easy to make, incredibly useful little tool packs a huge punch when it comes to putting kids hands in the correct position for writing.

 With only a few materials needed to create, this handwriting aid is quick and simple to make.
-At home, you may already have some of the materials needed.
+At home, you may already have some, if not all, of the materials needed.

 What Is A Handiwriter?